-Originally a two-year college granting an associate's degree in several business fields, Northwood responded to the demand of both students and industry by expanding to include a four-year Bachelor's of Business Administration degree with 16 majors, and the Master of Business Administration degree through the DeVos Graduate School.
+Originally a two-year college granting an associate degree in several business fields, Northwood responded to the demand of both students and industry by expanding to including four-year bachelor degree programs, master degree programs and a doctoral degree program.

-Today, we have a full-service residential campus in Midland, Michigan as well as Adult Degree Program centers across the United States.
+Today, we have a full-service residential campus in Midland, Michigan, centers at community colleges and military locations, and Northwood Online options.
 The DeVos Graduate School currently offers programs on campus and online.
 The University operates International Program Centers in the Peoples' Republic of China, Sri Lanka, United Arab Emirates, and Switzerland.

 The Alden B. Dow Center for Creativity and Enterprise located in Midland, Michigan was founded in 1978 to encourage individuals to think creatively and to preserve the architectural concepts and philosophy of Alden B. Dow.
-Programming includes the NU Idea Center, Entrepreneurial Roundtables and Entrepreneurs-in-Residence.
+Programming includes the NU Idea Center, pitch competitions, Entrepreneurial Roundtables and Entrepreneurs-in-Residence.
 In addition, the center serves the entire University in advancing Northwood's thought-leadership at the intersection of creativity and enterprise.

-As the enrollment grew, the original location became inadequate.
+As enrollment increased, Northwood outgrew its original location.
 In 1962, the young college opened a brand-new, builtfrom-scratch campus in Midland, Michigan on 434 acres of beautiful, wooded flatland on the banks of the Tittabawassee River.
-Midland is 135 miles north of Detroit and is most famous as the international headquarters of The Dow Chemical Company.
+Midland is 135 miles north of Detroit and is most famous as the international headquarters of Dow corporation.